wotakumoe/wotaku/docs/guides/manga/comicinfo.md

 <collapsible title="Note">

 1. Ablaze doesn't seem to sell manga on Humble yet (it does sell comic bundles), therefore Amazon Kindle or Apple Books are the go-to source.
-2. Dark Horse have shut down their digital store on February 24th 2025.
+2. Dark Horse has shut down the digital store on February 24th 2025.
 Highest quality is technically on Neon Ichiban or GlobalComix, but the manga lineup on those platforms is really slim, making Amazon Kindle actually the best and easiest source.
 3. ~~Their store has a broken download issue with no ETA for a fix.~~ They've fixed their store as of May 2024, but they've not updated their catalog post ~March 2023.
 It's recommended to use Kobo to get any of their newer books for now.
 Their own store is DRM-free.
 4. Humble Bundle PDF export resolution (at 600 dpi) ranges from x4200 - x4913.
 CMX resolution varies, older volumes were mostly between x3056 and x3684, and post-CMX Amazon HD volumes are ~x2700.
 Standard non-CMX/Amazon HD resolution is 1600x -> x227x - x2400 (except for their own storefront which should be avoided, as it offers the worst quality and resolution combination at x2160 q40).
 5. Both do NSFW releases on FAKKU, and anything on Fakku that isn't their unlimited chapters is x3200 more or less.